telkomdev/tob/README.md

 tob-1.0.0.darwin-amd64.tar.gz: OK
 ```

-You should be able to see that the checksum value for the file is valid, <mark>tob-1.0.0.linux-amd64.tar.gz: OK</mark> and <mark>tob-1.0.0.darwin-amd64.tar.gz: OK</mark>.
+You should be able to see that the checksum value for the file is valid, `tob-1.0.0.linux-amd64.tar.gz: OK` and `tob-1.0.0.darwin-amd64.tar.gz: OK`.
 Indicates the file is not damaged, not modified and safe to use.

 #### Extract